Karplus-Lab-OSU/ensemblator/readme.rst

 'sil_scores.tsv':
 ---------------------------------------

-      This tab-separated table contains information about the quality of the clusters discovered, if Affinity Propagation was the method used.
+      This tab-separated table contains information about the quality of the clusters discovered.
 The columns are the model id, the group id, and the score.
 The silhouette score is defined (from wikipedia) as:

             The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 The silhouette ranges from -1 to 1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
 If most objects have a high value, then the clustering configuration is appropriate.
 If many points have a low or negative value, then the clustering configuration may have too many or too few clusters.